Are you about to go travelling while pregnant? If you are about to embark on a holiday while pregnant then you can read below our tips and advice.

 Flying or Driving

 Whether flying or driving make sure you are getting up to walk around or stopping frequently and having a rest.
-Staying still for long periods is not good when travelling while pregnant
+Staying still for long periods is not good when travelling while pregnant.
+Wandermust Family have a great post on flying & morning sickness with a handy survival guide.

 Wear comfortable clothing, and shoes.
 Make sure you don’t sit for too long (see above) especially if you have SPD.
 From experience the pain can be unbearable either way but it will become worse if you stay still for too long.